stevehello166/bevy_precise_transforms/README.md

-# bevy_transform64
+# bevy_precise_transforms
 A 64-bit version of Bevy Transform that enhances precision and minimizes floating-point errors in large-scale projects.
 This custom implementation substitutes Transform with DTransform and GlobalTransform with DGlobalTransform.
 The original GlobalTransform is retained for rendering purposes.
+# This is a fork of bevy_transform64 by rewin123

 # Usage
-To integrate Bevy Transform64 into your project, follow these steps:
+To integrate Bevy Precise Transforms into your project, follow these steps:

 1. Add DTransformPlugin to your Bevy app: